TheAIBot/NotSureYet/Optimizations/LearnToOptimize.md

 ### Low level optimizations

 * **Vectorization**
 	As of writing this, C# does not auto vectorize code but it does expose the intrinsic functions so you can do it manually.
 A lot of things have to be true before it's worth it though.
-You should basically have a good grasp of **Data  structures and hardware utilization** before you begin working with vectorization.
+You should basically have a good grasp of **Data  structures and hardware utilization** section above, before you begin working with vectorization.
 * **A better profiler**
 	In some cases you will find that the visual studio C# profiler doesn't provide enough information about the performance problem.
 In those cases i will recommend the [intel vtune profiler](https://software.intel.com/en-us/vtune).